Chapter 3

 The Handler assumes a docile tone, looking up at him from a slightly bowed head.
 “Look, I’m sorry that this is getting dropped on you so fast but I promise you we’re not crazy or some new age hippie assholes.
 None of us would be working together if this stuff wasn’t real or effective.
 It just works in a way that maybe you don’t expect.”

 Medic relaxes his posture but maintains a defensive stare.
-“Can see into the future too?
+“Can you see into the future too?
 Can you guess what I’m going to say next?”

 “Like I said,” replies The Handler, “it doesn’t work the way you might expect.
 No, I can’t guess what you’re going to say next and yes, sometimes with the help of the agency we can see into the future.”